I. this in function

 if

-is not set explicitly, the value ofthis
+thisis not set explicitly, the value ofthisremainsundefined1

 2